Antimatter543/old-site/_posts/2019-07-16-frame-of-war.md

 Yes, that sounds like a virus.
 No, it's probably not a virus.
 Yes, if your antivirus goes haywire just listen to it.
 Maybe there's a way I can host it on the website?

 Anyways, that's it.
 Good luck.
+If you get bored of doing the first few levels, you can manually add lasers and scores by cheating with the 'P' button.
+Be warned, cheating lasers and doing the boss is... well, cheating.
+You can skip to the boss though, and then try laserless from there.